 My approach to therapy is collaborative, allowing my client to explore freely in a safe, non judgmental environment built on mutual trust and understanding.
 My job is to facilitate growth and development while utilizing evidence-based practices such as Solution-Focused Therapy, Cognitive Behavioral Therapy, Dialectical Behavioral Therapy and Trauma-Informed Care.

 I earned my Masters degree from the University of South Florida majoring in Rehabilitation and Mental Health Counseling with a concentration in Addictions and Substance Abuse Counseling.
-I am currently a Licensed Mental Health Counseling in Washington State and a Substance Use Dependency Professional Trainee.
+I am currently a Licensed Mental Health Counselor in Oregon and Washington State and a Substance Use Dependency Professional Trainee.

 Formal Education and Training

 I received my Bachelor of Arts in Psychology from Colby-Sawyer College in New London, New Hampshire.
 After graduating I moved to Florida to work as a behavioral program specialist at a developmental disability facility.
 After working I decided to pursue my Masters Degree in Tampa, Florida at the University of South Florida.
 I completed my Masters of Arts in Rehabilitation and Mental Health Counseling with a concentration in Addictions and Substance Abuse Counseling.
-I am a Licensed Mental Health Counselor in the State of Washington (LH61352827) and a Substance Use Dependency Counselor Trainee in the State of Washington (CO61108378).
+I am a Licensed Mental Health Counselor in the State of Washington (LH61352827), a Licensed Professional Counselor in the State of Oregon (C7292) and a Substance Use Dependency Counselor Trainee in the State of Washington (CO61108378).

 Yearly, I participate in continuing education in specialized areas to be able to provide quality treatment for my clients and as a condition of my licensure in the state of Washington.